 The impact of Irene’s pioneering work extended beyond Indian Point and Buchanan, NY.
 Governor Nelson Rockefeller’s administration, which gave us the now defunct Atomic and Space Development Agency, launched plans to transform the Hudson River Valley into nuclear power alley, including four additional plants at Lloyd in Ulster County, two at Red Hook in Dutchess County, and one at Cementon in Greene County.
 As anti-nuclear fervor emanated out from Buchanan, NY, other activists were inspired to take on the pro-nuclear state agencies and private industries.
 Not one more nuke broke ground.

 Many took a bow when New York Governor Andrew Cuomo pledged to shut down the Indian Point plants.
 I don’t recall anyone mentioning Irene Dickinson.
 She was a mentor during my early years of environmental activism.
 I attended meetings at her home where she served comfrey lemonade and egg salad sandwiches, and I attended the February 29, 1976 demonstration she organized.
 If Irene were alive today, she would not have been among those taking credit.
 She always placed the issue ahead of herself.
-Still, the day Indian Point closes, a statue in her honor should be erected at the front gate.
-To stand guard.
-She would have hated the idea — but far less so than the adversaries her legacy outlived.
+Still, the day Indian Point closes, a statue of Irene should be erected at the front gate — not as a memorial, but to stand guard.
+She would hate the idea — but far less so than the adversaries her legacy outlived.